aysnliquliyeva34-dev/networkwalks-B082-week2-Footprinting-with-multiple-Kali-tools-6-tools-on-networkwalks.com-/README.md

 This activity demonstrated how network scanning can be used to identify active hosts, IP addresses, MAC addresses, and the basic topology of a local network.

 ---

-### 4.3 Footprinting & Reconnaissance with theHarvester

-I performed passive reconnaissance against `microsoft.com` using **theHarvester** in Kali Linux.

-The objective of this activity was to gather publicly available information related to the target organization from external data sources.

-For the first task, I used **Baidu** as the data source and set the maximum number of results to 1000.

-The following command was executed:

-`theHarvester -d microsoft.com -l 1000 -b baidu`

-In this command:

-- `-d` specifies the target domain.
-- `-l` specifies the maximum number of results.
-- `-b` specifies the data source.

-For the second task, I used all supported sources and limited the maximum number of results to 50.

-The following command was executed:

-`theHarvester -d microsoft.com -l 50 -b all`

-theHarvester can collect publicly available information related to a target organization, including:

-- Email addresses
-- Subdomains
-- Hosts
-- Employee-related information
-- Other publicly exposed infrastructure information

-The activity demonstrated how **passive reconnaissance** can be used to gather information from public sources without attempting to gain unauthorized access to the target systems.

-The collected information can help cybersecurity professionals understand an organization's publicly exposed information and evaluate its external attack surface.

 ## 5. Risk Analysis / Impact